 On the quality of shaving, I’d classify it as ‘Pretty good for your general needs’.
 The blades are made of stainless steel, they’re self-sharpening and won’t nick the skin.

-That said, the Series 3500 is nowhere near as powerful and professional as a Wahl Detailer, for example.
+That said, the Series 3500 is nowhere near as powerful and professional as a Wahl Detailer when compared with the best stubble trimmers in the market, for example.
 Then again, it’s targeted at people who don’t need a powerhouse tool anyways.

 2. Best vacuum stubble trimmer:

 Philips Norelco Series 7200

 It’s a Norelco-dominated beard world, huh?
 Or so it seems.

 Can’t blame Philips for dominating the market with quality grooming tools, though.
 And the 7200 has a very, very important advantage: